modalitysystems/modalitysoftware-docs/twa/Reports/Reporting-Basics.md

 For tenant users we get all activity from the API (chat, channels, meetings, calls, other) for guests we only see their channel message activity (not private chat, meetings joined, calls made).

+## Filtering by day, week or month in TWA reports (FUTURE NOT GA) for Usage Reports

+Microsoft API's typicaly reports user usage data 48 hours to 72 hours behind.
+To ensure our data is accurate, we will only report on days, weeks or months with complete data.

+Each report page is either a day, week or month report page.
+Users must only use the appropriate time filters on each page (day for day reports, "Calendar week" for week reports and "calendar Month" for month reports.
+If users use any other filters they can expect possibly incorrect results.

+Reports will not render a day, week or month until the data is complete.
+If you select a current or just past current period (for example a week one day after the week is complete, due to the 72 hour delay in data from Microsoft, the week will not render in the report.

+Weeks start on a Sunday in Power BI  (ISO weeks)

 ## Total Teams and Archived Teams

 Our counts of total Teams always incudes Archied teams, we can also split out the number of archived teams